A guide to read Application Properties file or a YAML file as a Java Map in Spring Boot.

 // Constructor, Getter and Setter methods

-The class has all three maps and their names corresponds to the name of the properties sub groups.
-We have also added a well-formatted toString() method that we will use to print the bean, when application starts.
+The class has all three maps, and their names correspond to the name of the respective properties subgroups.
+We have also added a well-formatted toString() method that we will use to print the bean when the application starts.

 From the output, we can see all the fields in the map are populated as expected.